aman0046/CPP-STL-Library/README.md

 # SET IN C++

-A set data structure won't allow duplicate keys.
-Keys are sorted in ascending order by default.
+- A set data structure `won't allow duplicate keys`.
+- Keys are sorted in ascending order by default.
 We can also change the order by passing extra arguments during its declaration.
-Implemented using Binary search tree (Red-Black trees).
+- Implemented using `Binary search tree` (Red-Black trees).

 ## Declaring set